 This contract may be amended by mutual written agreement of the Board and the Federation.
-Nevertheless, the parties acknowledge that during the negotiations, which resulted in this contract, each had the unlimited right and opportunity to make demands and proposals, and that the understandings and agreements arrived at by the parties after the exercise of that right and opportunity are set forth in this contract.
+Nevertheless, the parties acknowledge that during the negotiations, which resulted in this contract, each had the unlimited right and opportunity to

 Therefore, for the life of this contract, each party agrees that the other shall not be obligated to negotiate with respect to any subject matter not specifically referred to or covered in this contract.